There are several quotes on the right to die and several others from each of Albert Einstein and Bertrand Russell below.

 - Author unknown: variously attributed to Henry David Thoreau and

-- "I believe that the proper utilization of time is this, if you can,
+- "I believe that the proper utilisation of time is this, if you can,

-- The Dalai Lama, From "The Art of Happines: A Handbook for Living"
+- The Dalai Lama, From "The Art of Happiness: A Handbook for Living"

 The damage that Man is doing to the planet harms all living things.